General

 - Competition Requirement

-- Acquisitions offered to the SBA under the 8(a) program must be competed among eligible 8(a) participants if there is a reasonable expectation of at least two responsible offers and the contract value exceeds $7 million (manufacturing) or $4.5 million (other).
+- Contracts offered to the SBA under the 8(a) program must be competed among eligible 8(a) participants if there is a reasonable expectation of at least two responsible offers and the value exceeds the competitive thresholds.

 - Sole Source Exceptions

-- Sole source awards above the threshold are allowed if there is not a reasonable expectation of competition or if the award is to an Indian tribe or Alaska Native Corporation.
+- Sole source awards above the threshold are allowed if there is not a reasonable expectation of competition or if the award is to a firm owned by an Indian tribe or Alaska Native Corporation.

 - Prohibition on Requirement Splitting

-- The SBA Associate Administrator for Business Development may approve competitive 8(a) awards below the threshold in limited cases, especially for technical competitions or when many eligible firms exist.
+- SBA may approve competition below thresholds in limited cases, especially for technical competitions or when many eligible 8(a) firms exist.

 Responsibilities

-- Contracting Officers: Must determine if competition is required, ensure thresholds are met, avoid splitting requirements, and coordinate with SBA for exceptions or special requests.
+- Contracting Officers: Must determine if competition is required, apply thresholds, avoid splitting requirements, and seek SBA approval for exceptions.

-- Agencies: Must support the 8(a) program and may recommend competition below thresholds to the SBA.
+- Agencies: Must support 8(a) program goals and may recommend competition below thresholds to SBA.

 Practical Implications

-- Ensures fair competition among 8(a) firms for larger contracts while allowing flexibility for sole source awards in specific cases.
+- Ensures fair competition among 8(a) firms for larger contracts.

-- Prevents agencies from circumventing competition by splitting contracts.
+- Prevents agencies from circumventing competition rules by splitting requirements.